myrjola/vagrant-tramp/README.md

 Boxes are named using the `Vagrantfile` directory basename and the VM name (excluding *default*) to support multi-VM environments.
-When TRAMP opens a connection via `vagrant-tramp-ssh`, the script just cd's into the `Vagrantfile` directory and execs `vagrant ssh $box_name`.
+When TRAMP opens a connection to a box  cd's into the `Vagrantfile` directory and execs `vagrant ssh $box_name`.

 ### Opening a file as root